Charles Cameron (magician): Magic Career

-In the early days he performed on the club circuit with his own magic shows, cabaret spots at home and abroad, tarot readings, TV shows, newspaper and magazine features and numerous interviews.
+Early in his career, Charles performed on the club circuit with his own magic shows, cabaret spots at home and abroad, tarot readings, TV shows, newspaper and magazine features, and numerous interviews.
 He was devastated when his close friend and mentor, Tony Andruzzi, died in tragic circumstances.
-Charles and Tony shared many likings – Famous Grouse whisky, smoking, and a deep interest in the bizarre to name a few.
+Charles and Tony shared many likings – Famous Grouse whisky, smoking, and a deep interest in the bizarre.

-Always interested in the weird, supernatural and mysterious, and a keen student of the occult, he had a regular slot on Radio Forth doing daily predictions and ghost stories.
-His home in Haddington housed his great collection of unusual artefacts and books.
+He was a student of the occult and had a regular slot on Radio Forth doing daily predictions and ghost stories.
+His home in Haddington housed his collection of unusual artifacts and books.

 Edinburgh Wax Museum

 Charles was owner and Curator of the Edinburgh Wax Museum on the Royal Mile from 1976 to 1989.
-Here, he really came into his own, bringing in friends and family as supporting artistes.
-At night, the top floor of the museum was turned into Castle Dracula Theatre and Charles enjoyed some of the happiest days of his life.
-Working in the museum and entertaining visiting dignitaries and stars of stage and screen by day, Charles took on the mantle of "Count Dracula" – complete with his own coffin and cloak – by night.
-Performing mind-reading and mock ghostly seances, the theatre ran for almost three years in the mid 1980s.
+During the mid-1980's, Charles operated the Castle Dracula Theater on the top floor of the museum.
+During the day, he hosted visitors.
+At night, he performed as "Count Dracula", using a coffin and a cloak as part of his costume.
+Performing mind-reading and mock ghostly seances, the theater ran for almost three years.

-The Wax Museum closed in 1989 and all the wax models were disposed of.
+The Wax Museum closed in 1989, and all the wax models were disposed of.
 The museum had been one of the highlights of the Edinburgh tourist trail.

 Radio and television

 Charles scripted and narrated his own weekly show, titled "Friday Frighteners" on Radio Forth.
-In addition, he prepared daily and weekly horoscopes for Radio Forth for several years and did a weekly hour-long phone in show on astrology.
+In addition, he prepared daily and weekly horoscopes for Radio Forth for several years and did a weekly hour-long phone-in show on astrology.
 He scripted and narrated numerous programs on the supernatural for Radio Forth and the BBC.
 On Radio Forth he also had his own show "Beyond the Unknown".
 "Beyond the Unknown" lasted for four series.
 The first three series consisted of twenty-five programs and the fourth was a collection of ghost stories.

-Charles appeared on Scottish television on numerous occasions and also on some French, German, Italian and American shows.
+Charles appeared on Scottish television on numerous occasions, as well as on some French, German, Italian, and American shows.
 He was a member of the Lothian Players, an amateur theatrical group, in which he took lead roles in various pantomimes and musical reviews.
 He had also been an extra in the films, 'Chariots of Fire', 'Lucia', 'Conquest of The South Pole' and 'Looking After Jo Jo'.